 The PEI-STEP Graduate Fellowship Program enables Ph.D. candidates in science, engineering and other academic disciplines to explore the environmental policy dimension of their doctoral research.
 Admission to the program is by competitive application taken annually in the spring semester.

-Awarded students receive half support (tuition and stipend) from the Princeton Environmental Institute (PEI) for two years and participate in the Science, Technology, and Environmental Policy (STEP) program at the Woodrow Wilson School of Public and International Affairs (WWS).
+Awarded students receive half support (tuition and stipend) from the Princeton Environmental Institute (PEI) for two years and participate in the Science, Technology, and Environmental Policy (STEP) program at the Princeton School of Public and International Affairs (SPI).
 PEI-STEP Fellows also receive a $3,500 award to support their graduate research.
 PEI-STEP students may apply for teaching assistantships with the Program in Environmental Studies.

 Click here for a list of current and past PEI-STEP recipients.